csadaka2/ordinary_chondrites_pairing/README.md

    import itertools
    ```

-2. **Read Data and Create Meteorite Instances:
+2. **Read Data and Create Meteorite Instances**:

-Read data from a CSV file into a DataFrame and create instances of the Meteorite class. **:
+Read data from a CSV file into a DataFrame and create instances of the Meteorite class.
    ```python
 data_test = pd.read_csv('meteorite_data.csv', delimiter=';')